 I won the game of chicken.
 I think.
 I resumed my ride in the country, laughing to myself.
 I stayed closer to the shoulder bc that’s where I started, and boy was I glad I did.
-I passed a massive junkyard chain laying in the middle of the road like a silver rattlesnake coiled on the road.
+I passed a massive junkyard chain laying in the middle of the road like some coiled, silver rattlesnake.

 I thought to myself, “Glad I had to stop for that house.
 What if I had been making a high speed run on my 14r, and not seen that chain?
-I’m not Ghostrider, (my son’s favorite comic book character).
+I’m not Ghostrider.
 Damn.”

-I think we motorcyclists all have those thoughts flash across our minds out on the road.
-That’s why I pray before every ride.
+I think we motorcyclists all have those thoughts that flash across the mind while we're out on the road.
+That’s why I pray before I throw the leg over.

-I end up driving by a ranch with several signs that read ACTIVE HUNTING NO TRESPASSING, and I can’t help but think deer wait for us behind fences like Border Collies or strong safeties waiting for us to pass by so they can time the hit, tackling us down like Ronnie Lott.
-I pass by Live Oak trees with crosses and colored wreaths, and I can feel my pulse in my temples.
+I end up driving by a ranch with several signs that read ACTIVE HUNTING NO TRESPASSING, and I can’t help but think deer wait for us behind fences like strong safeties waiting for us to pass by so they can time the hit, tackling us down like San Francisco 49er, Ronnie Lott.
+I pass by Live Oak trees with crosses and colored wreaths, and I can feel my pulse palpate in my temples.

 I stop at Hays City Store and take a break.
 It’s 97 degrees.
-Those beers on the patio look good, but that’s a no-no. As I take this picture, two ladies in SUVs get too close for comfort backing out, just like that house.
+Those beers on the patio sure look good---but that’s a no-no. As I take this picture, two ladies in SUVs get far too close to me while backing out---just like that house.
+Ribbit, ribbit.
 Time to go home.